krutikagouroji/healthcare-sql-analysis/README.md

 GROUP BY age_group
 ORDER BY encounter_count DESC;
 \`\`\`
-**Findings:** Finding: The 35-54 age group had the highest number of encounters (16,245), closely followed by 18-34 (15,821) and 55-74 (13,149).
+**Findings:** The 35-54 age group had the highest number of encounters (16,245), closely followed by 18-34 (15,821) and 55-74 (13,149).
 Encounters were lowest among the 75+ age group (6,446), likely reflecting a smaller population size in that bracket.
 This suggests working-age and middle-aged adults account for the bulk of healthcare utilization in this dataset.

 ![Age group with highest number of encounters](Age-group-with-highest-number-of-encounters.png)